Amir-A-23/scheduler/README.md

 # Interview Scheduler

-Interview Scheduler is a single page application built on React that allows users to handle appointnments.
+Interview Scheduler is a single page application built on React that allows users to handle appointments.

-Users can book an interview by entering thier name and choice of interviewer, then they can update or delete that interview.
+Users can book an interview by entering their name and choice of interviewer, then they can update or delete that interview.

 ## Screenshots